eXascaleInfolab/clubmark/README.md

 Clustering algorithms specific benchmarking properties:
 - Evaluation of extrinsic (modularity, conductance), intrinsic (various NMIs and F1-Scores) quality measures and resource consumption (various timings, memory) for the generalized clustering algorithms (considering overlaps and multiple resolutions/scales if any);
 - Evaluation of both parameter-free and parameter-dependent algorithms, automatically selecting the best specified parameters of the algorithm(s) in average on all input networks;
-- Evaluation of both average value and deviation of the measures when multiple instances and/or shuffles of the input networks are used.
+- Evaluation of both average value and deviation of the measures when multiple instances and/or shuffles (reordering of nodes and links) of the input networks are used.

-## Motivation
+### Motivation
 I did to find any open source cross-platform framework for the \[efficient\] execution and evaluation of custom applications, which have  significant variation of the time/memory complexity and custom constraints, so decided to write the own one.
 Particularly, I had to evaluate various clustering (community detection) algorithms on large networks using specific measures.
 The main challenges there are the following:
 - the computing applications (clustering algorithms) being benchmarked have very different (orders of magnitude) time and memory complexity and represented by the applications implemented on various languages (mainly C++, Java, C and Python);